NirTatcher/nirs-tiktok-metrics-api/README.md

 # nirs-tiktok-metrics-api

 ##### _Get public data from tiktok videos and authors_

-- Get author metrics such as lieks, followers etc.
+- Get author metrics such as likes, followers etc.
 - Get video metrics such as likes, shares, comments etc.